+The club shop is open Tuesday – Friday 10am – 4pm, on Saturday match days from 12.15 pm until 2.45 pm and after the match until 5.30 pm.
 On midweek matchdays it is open from 6.00 pm until 7.30 pm.
-The shop may also open on other special occasions and, if so, the opening times will be advertised on the official website and in the matchday programme.
+The shop may also open on other occasions and, if so, the opening times will be advertised on the official website and in the matchday programme.

 The club changes both its home and away kits every other year, and its third kit is changed in the intervening year, subject to the kit suppliers and shirt sponsors remaining unchanged.